-SCIENTIST MICHAEL FARADAY discovered how to generate electricity in 1831.
+Scientist Michael Faraday discovered how to generate electricity in 1831.
 But it was many years before electricity was used around the home.
 At first, large houses and factories installed their own generators and used electricity for lighting.
 The electric light bulb was first demonstrated in 1879.
 In 1882, the first large electric power station was built in New York.
 Gradually, as people began to realize how appliances could cut down on work in the home, mechanical items, such as early vacuum cleaners, were replaced by more efficient electrical versions.
-As the middle classes came to rely less and less on domestic servants, laborsaving appliances became more popular.
-Electric motors were applied to food mixers and hair dryers around 1920.
+As the middle classes came to rely less and less on domestic servants, laborsaving appliances became more popular. Électric motors were applied to food mixers and hair dryers around 1920.
 Electric kettles, ovens, and heaters, making use of the heating ability of an electric current, had also appeared by this time.
-Some of these items were very similar in design to those used today.
+Some of these items were very similar in design to those the 1920s.
+They revolutionized food storage.